istio/istio/pkg/hbone/README.md

-# Mesh Transport Protocol
+# HTTP Based Overlay Network (HBONE)

-Mesh Transport Protocol (MTP) is the protocol used by Istio.
+HTTP Based Overlay Network (HBONE) is the protocol used by Istio for communication between workloads in the mesh.
 At a high level, the protocol consists of tunneling TCP connections over HTTP/2 CONNECT, over mTLS.

 ## Specification